ChuckJonas/ts-force/README.md

 ## Usage

+After skimming the content below, this [tutorial](https://gist.github.com/ChuckJonas/723c1e4f7ab9de67c88f48e2a627043f) will walk you through the most common use-case.

 ### Generate code

 This library is intended to be used with code generation.
 Each Salesforce SObject you need to work with will get it's own class to handle mapping and DML.

-The code generation has been split out into a seperate package so it can easily be exclude from your build.
+The code generation has been split out into a separate package so it can easily be exclude from your build.
 Start by installing the generation package: `npm install -D ts-force-gen` and reviewing the [ts-force-gen readme](https://github.com/ChuckJonas/ts-force-gen).

 ### Configuring Client